 Late Onset Sepsis and Meningitis Module for NHSN Reporting

 NHSN will offer a webinar on the soon to be released LOS/MEN module for NHSN reporting, August 4 at 1:00 p.m.
 (ET).

 This is an exciting opportunity to learn about the new electronic surveillance reporting option for Late Onset Sepsis and Meningitis targeting one of our most vulnerable populations, very low birth weight neonates during the first 120 days of life.

 Responding to Neonatal Abstinence Syndrome - Now Available!

 Responding to Neonatal Abstinence Syndrome is our new online course for multidisciplinary teams focusing on partnering with families, reducing length of stay, and reducing pharmacologic treatment.
 CNE and CME is available for all staff for VON Quality Circle members.
 Preview the first lesson!

 Your VON Newsletter

-Your VON Newsletter is distributed four times each year with a corresponding NICU by the Numbers data brief.
-Subscribe to the newsletter to stay up to date on analysis of VON data, news, and programs.
+Subscribe Your VON Newsletter using the form below to stay up to date on analysis of VON data, news, and programs.